badeand/homepage/projects/lamp01/README.md

 My first attempt at designing a lamp.

-The designs are open source, so you can easily and freely make one your own if you have access to a laser printer.
+The designs are open source, so you can easily and freely make one your own if you have access to a laser cutter.
 Material thickness is 3 mm.

 ## Renderings